M.A. Courses

 Description: This course examines the literatures of ethnic minorities in Caribbean theory and literatures.
 The focus is on the unstudied literary representations of groups whose histories and cultures have been integral to the formation of Caribbean cultures, but which hitherto, have been neglected, erased, marginalized and/or silenced in the booming scholarship in Caribbean literary and cultural studies.
 This course explores the voices and representations of minority groups including Chinese, Arabs, Jews, and Muslims in the Caribbean.

-ENGL 6100 Introduction to Linguistics
+INGL 6100 Introduction to Linguistics

 Credit hours: 3